arunofhyd/TrackerBuddy/README.md

  PWA **Ready:** Installable as a Progressive Web App (PWA) on your mobile device or desktop for a native-like experience.

- ↔️ **Data Portability:** Easily import and export all your activity and leave data as a `.csv` file for backups or reporting.
+ ↔️ **Backup & Restore:** Easily backup and restore all your activity and leave data as a `.csv` file.

+ 👥 **Team Management:** Create or join teams, assign an Admin, and view a shared dashboard of member leave balances.

+ 🔍 **Spotlight Search:** Quickly find activities, notes, or leave entries across any year with a powerful search tool (Ctrl/Cmd + K).

 ---